Savings Tips

 Medicare Advantage tends to be inexpensive, which makes it attractive for retirees on tight budgets.
 “We typically see many people choose the Advantage plans just because they offer very low monthly premiums,” says Alexandria Roland, a licensed insurance agent and spokesperson for Boomer Benefits, a Medicare insurance brokerage.
 The additional benefits, such as hearing and dental, are also a big draw, she says.

 As noted, Medicare Advantage also has an annual out-of-pocket limit, whereas original Medicare does not.
-Since that limit could be as much as $7,550, it’s important to have enough savings to cover it.
+Since that limit in 2024 is $8,850 for in-network services and $13,300 for in-network and out-of-network services combined, it’s important to have enough savings to cover it.

 Some people stick with original Medicare and add a Medigap plan, which kicks in after Medicare has paid all it’s going to pay.
 Medigap then kicks in to cover copays, deductibles and other costs.
 While Medigap costs more upfront than Medicare Advantage, it could save you a lot of money on the back end; depending on the plan, you could wind up owing little or nothing.